Skip to main content

 2. Developing strategies to identify any missing elements in preclinical data to better inform future clinical trial designs.

-4. Developing promising preventive and treatment intervention strategies that target specific molecular, cellular, neural circuit, psychological, intrapersonal, and interpersonal mechanisms driving core domains of cognitive, behavioral, and affective function that are disrupted in mental illnesses, including those that cut across diagnostic categories.
+4. Developing promising preventive and therapeutic intervention strategies that target specific molecular, cellular, neural circuit, psychological, intrapersonal, interpersonal, social, and other upstream mechanisms driving core domains of cognitive, behavioral, and affective function that are disrupted in mental illnesses, including those that cut across diagnostic categories.
 Strategies may include pharmacological, psychosocial, device-based, or biologic therapeutic candidates that engage the target of interest.
-Studies may also evaluate the functional impact of target engagement and off-target effects and determine the optimal dose and dosing regimen needed to achieve functional impact.
+Studies may also evaluate the functional impact of target engagement and off-target effects and determine the optimal parameters (e.g., dose and dosing regimen) needed to achieve functional impact.

 5. Developing novel preventive interventions based on an understanding of risk and protection at the level of the individual and within a developmental and environmental context, and testing whether targeting proximal risk and protective factors, or intervening factors that reduce risk, result in promoting health and preventing illness.